waldluis/Studium/README.md

 # Studium

-Repository for all coding exercises of my Bachelor and Master study at TH Nuremberg
+Repository for all coding exercises of my Bachelor and Master study at TH Nuremberg.
+Subjects with no coding aren't mentioned here.

 ## Overview